jqnatividad/qsv/README.md

 ## Snappy Compression/Decompression

 qsv supports *automatic compression/decompression* using the [Snappy frame format](https://github.com/google/snappy/blob/main/framing_format.txt).
-Snappy was chosen instead of more popular compression formats like gzip because it was designed for [high-performance streaming compression/decompression](https://github.com/google/snappy/tree/main/docs#readme).
+Snappy was chosen instead of more popular compression formats like gzip because it was designed for [high-performance streaming compression & decompression](https://github.com/google/snappy/tree/main/docs#readme).

 For all commands except the `index`, `extdedup` & `extsort` commands, if the input file has an ".sz" extension, qsv will *automatically* do streaming decompression as it reads it.
 Further, if the input file has an extended CSV/TSV ".sz" extension (e.g nyc311.csv.sz/nyc311.tsv.sz/nyc311.tab.sz), qsv will also use the file extension to determine the delimiter to use.

 Similarly, if the `--output` file has an ".sz" extension, qsv will *automatically* do streaming compression as it writes it.
 If the output file has an extended CSV/TSV ".sz" extension, qsv will also use the file extension to determine the delimiter to use.

-Note however that compressed files cannot be indexed, so index-accelerated commands (`frequency`, `schema`, `split`, `stats`, `tojsonl`) will not be multi-threaded.
-Random access is also not supported without an index so `slice` will not be accelerated and `luau`'s random-access mode will not be available.
+Note however that compressed files cannot be indexed, so index-accelerated commands (`frequency`, `schema`, `split`, `stats`, `tojsonl`) will NOT be multi-threaded.
+Random access is also disabled without an index so `slice` will not be accelerated and `luau`'s random-access mode will not be available.

-There is also a dedicated [`snappy`](/src/cmd/snappy.rs#L2) command with extended operations — a multithreaded `compress` subcommand (4-5x faster than the built-in, single-threaded auto-compression); a `decompress` subcommand with detailed compression metadata; a `check` subcommand to inspect if a file has a Snappy header; and a `validate` subcommand to confirm if a Snappy file is valid.
-It can be used to compress/decompress ANY file, not just CSV/TSV files.
+There is also a dedicated [`snappy`](/src/cmd/snappy.rs#L2) command four subcommands for direct snappy file operations — a multithreaded `compress` subcommand (4-5x faster than the built-in, single-threaded auto-compression); a `decompress` subcommand with detailed compression metadata; a `check` subcommand to quickly inspect if a file has a Snappy header; and a `validate` subcommand to confirm if a Snappy file is valid.

+The `snappy` command can be used to compress/decompress ANY file, not just CSV/TSV files.

 Using the `snappy` command, we can compress NYC's 311 data (15gb, 28m rows) to 4.95 gb in *5.77 seconds* with the multithreaded `compress` subcommand - *2.58 gb/sec* with a 0.33 (3.01:1) compression ratio.